 From words and some pictures to pictures and some words

 A colleague called the trend ‘Instagramification’ I like that.
 Infographics are everywhere, and they are a strong tool to tell a good story in an attractive way.
 Instagram is rapidly developing as a valuable communication channel, and not only for young people sharing party photos.

 In the past, a text writer/ journalist wrote the text.
 The head of internal communications edited the article.
 The editorial board made some comments, and then the final red pencil was in the hand of the big boss.
 Today everybody can write and publish instantly.
 If people adhere to some sensible guidelines, to number of providers of news and good content is suddenly endless.

 You can tell the people in the company what the mission and the values are, far more powerful are the stories of the people who exemplify the values.
 People like stories, and good storytelling is a powerful skill.

-Given the changes outlined in 1-9, it is an illusion to control and standardize the communications in a company.
+Given the changes outlined in 1-9, it is an illusion to control and standardise the communications in a company.
 People with the same values, and with the goals of the company and their personal goals in mind, will still communicate in different ways, but hopefully with a common ‘ground tone’.
-Diversity makes a company colorful, and makes a company real.
+Diversity makes a company colourful, and makes a company real.